 Data Center Mechanical Engineer

-at Jane Street · Quant · New York, NY · Real Estate Engineering
+Jane Street Jane Street · Quant · New York, NY · Real Estate Engineering

 Seeking an experienced Data Center Mechanical Engineer to manage cooling infrastructure for high-density AI workloads, supporting trading operations.
 This role involves designing, implementing, and monitoring power and cooling systems, bridging theoretical design with practical compute needs, and collaborating with ML researchers and engineers.
 Requires deep understanding of data center infrastructure from power distribution to chip level, with a focus on GPU/HPC systems.